pelatx/brackets-link-file/README.md

 - PHP files on PHP documents.
 - JavaScript files on HTML documents.
-- CSS files on HTML documents.
+- CSS files on HTML and CSS documents.
 - Image files on HTML and CSS documents.
 - Audio and Video files on HTML documents.
+- Font files on CSS documents.

 ## Changelog